sjzhu/sentinels-hololive/CHANGELOD.md

 Added!
 Tenchou commands both the power of the phoenix and KFP!
 Don't worry about dying, it won't hurt too much.

 ### IRyS
 - CC buffed to 25 HP

+### Fauna
+#### Changed
+- Mother Nature's Orders
+	- No longer reduces damage
+	- Upkeep changed to per redirect instead of per round
+	- Destroyed when target leaves play

 ## 0.4.1
 ### Calli